krpfeiffer/krpfeiffer.github.io/pSite/README.md

 ## Upgrades
 Some upgrades may require changes to the WordPress database.
 There is a file in the root folder which will handle the required changes.
+You are advised to create a backup before running the script.
+The script will abort if used on a production site.

-Run this from the command line, using the command:
+Run the script from the command line, using the command:

 `wp eval-file upgrade-db.php`

-This will abort if used on a production site.

 ## Dependencies
 * [pNet plugin](https://github.com/krpfeiffer/pnet)